Behat/MinkExtension-example/README.md

 Mink drivers define a bridge between Mink and those libraries.

-Read [this article](http://knplabs.com/en/blog/one-mink-to-rule-them-all) to know more about Mink.

 **This repository will allow you to easily try Mink and Behat to test… wikipedia.org!**

 ## Usage